pockyzleep/fa24-cse110-lab4-starter-code/README.md

-# Note: This is for Lab 4 and 5
+# Note: This is for Lab 4-6

 # Getting Started with Create React App